sciZer0/7/v/README.md

 Importantly, not an endless increase of decentralization, which is expensive, is the goal, but high sustainability.
 These are different things.

 The industry highly needs a new universal coefficient that describes the minimum amount of effort it would take to disrupt any given blockchain.
-The Nakamoto coefficient is not good for this since is one-sided because the authors of this coefficient at that moment didn't fully understand the main point of blockchain technology.
+The Nakamoto coefficient is not good for this since is one-sided because the authors of this coefficient at that moment didn't fully understand the main point of blockchain technology. *More on this all below.*

 *By the way, permissionlessness is just another word for censorship-resistance, and of course, permissionlessness and sustainability, both these ones together, imply trustlessness.*

 *And also of course, blockchain technology causes a paradigm revolution because no today's state would like to allow people to get permissionless access to value.*

+# About New Culture

+With blockchain technology, it will technically be impossible for creators to keep their exclusive ownership over created digitizable things thar become known — because technically, anyone can use these same numbers (digitizable things) at their own.

+As they say — change or die.

+We should form a Creator Thanksgiving Culture to give thanks in tokens (donations) to creators of digitizable things.
+Also, through buying NFTs of the creators.

+From the new vision, in particular, each code or idea that becomes known must be free.

+Everyone must always feel free to use other people’s ideas and code in order to make the lives of lots of lots of people better.

+Also, when someone creates something new and digitizable which eventually becomes known, there must be absolute freedom for everyone to surpass it — to improve it — on their own.

+Importantly, people and businesses will never stop creating new digitizable things even that become instantly known because there is a strong first mover advantage.

+Fortunately, code in the crypto industry, mostly, is already open and free.

+*More on this below.*

 <b>About Immutability</b>